hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/environment.md

 There are the following possibilities:

-- you belong to **no** Workspace: load `module load Workspace/home` to use your software stack in your HOME directory
+- you belong to **no** Workspace: load `module load Workspace_Home` to use your software stack in your HOME directory
 - you belong to **one** Workspace: this Workspace gets loaded when `module load Workspace`
 - you belong to multiple Workspaces: you need to specify the Workspace to load using the variable `$HPC_WORKSPACE`.
-The module presents the possible options, e.g.:
+If not specified, the module presents the possible options, e.g.:
     ```
     $ module load Workspace
     Workspaces are available:
         HPC_SW_test, hpc_training,
     Please select and load ONE of the following:
-        export HPC_WORKSPACE=HPC_SW_test; module load Workspace
+        HPC_WORKSPACE=HPC_SW_test module load Workspace
-        export HPC_WORKSPACE=hpc_training; module load Workspace
+        HPC_WORKSPACE=hpc_training module load Workspace
     ```
     - Thus you load a specific Workspace using:
     ```
-    export HPC_WORKSPACE=<WorkspaceName>; module load Workspace
+    HPC_WORKSPACE=<WorkspaceName> module load Workspace
     ```

 ### Shortcuts